nbogojevic/homeassistant-midea-air-appliances-lan/info.md

 ![Midea Brands][logos]

 _Adds support for Midea air conditioning and dehumidifier appliances via local network.
-Support for air condioning devices is in **beta**_
+Support for air conditioning devices is in **beta**_

 **This component will set up the following entities for dehumidifiers.**